-The main Coerced Users problems are due to lack of communication and synchronization between the city’s stakeholders triangle: municipalities, service providers and inhabitants that leads to poor implementation.
-(1) The disconnect between municipality and service providers creates a burden on the already populated city infrastructure.
-The service provider's data is not shared with the municipality and doesn’t enable optimization of public transportation where scooters don’t operate or investment in infrastructure where usage is massive.
-(2) The disconnect between municipality and inhabitants makes the Coerced User feel that the “city” is incompetent to deal with the service providers due to weakness or corruption.
-Coerced Users feel they are excluded from the public space and that the “city” can’t help them as there is minimal municipal enforcement on misuse of scooters.
-It creates a sense that “what is not forbidden is permitted”.
-(3) The disconnect between service provider and inhabitants make it hard for Coerced Users to understand the origin of these solution and complain and allows misuse by the Active Users.
-Service providers don’t have a screening process for users so there is no connection with them when they start using, and there is no enforcement of responsible usage so there is also no relation with the violators of the law.
-In addition, there is an on-going struggle between service providers and the municipality about the “ownership” of the smart city.
-This conflict comes at the expense of the inhabitants, transforming the city from a place that is supposed to increase the inhabitants’ welfare, to an exclusionary, disturbing and dangerous place.
+Coerced Users’ main problems are due to a lack of communication and synchronization among members of the triangle of city stakeholders—municipalities, service providers, and inhabitants—leading to poor implementation.
+(1) The disconnect between municipality and service providers, together with the lack of regulation, creates a burden on the already populated city infrastructure.
+The service provider’s data is not shared with the municipality and thus allows neither optimization of public transportation where scooters do not operate nor investment in infrastructure where usage is greatest.
+(2) The disconnect between municipality and inhabitants makes the Coerced User feel that the city is incompetent in dealing with the service providers, due to weakness or corruption realized by collaboration with the private service providers.
+Coerced Users feel that they are excluded from the public space, and that the city—with minimal municipal enforcement on misuse of scooters—cannot help them.
+It creates a sense that “what is not forbidden is permitted.”
+(3) The disconnect between service provider and inhabitants allows misuse by the Active Users and makes it difficult for Coerced Users to complain or understand where potential solutions might originate.
+Service providers do not have a screening process for users, so there is no connection with them when they start using; moreover, there is no enforcement of responsible usage, so there is also no relation with violators of the law.
+In addition, there is an ongoing struggle between service providers and the municipality over the “ownership” of public space.
+This conflict comes at the expense of the inhabitants, transforming the city from a place that is intended to increase the inhabitants’ welfare, to one that is exclusionary, disturbing, and dangerous.

 Insight 2

-The main rejection of the innovation is driven by the sense of injustice in public goods distribution, which is reflected in the exclusion of various inhabitants’ that can’t use these services but pay a “Public-Space Tax” and “Head-Space Tax”.
-The exclusion of inhabitants from these services due to age, connectivity or residency seems unfair and raises questions about the motives of the service provider and the municipality.
-These inhabitants can’t use the service but must give up their space and wander the streets alertly and anxiously while getting nothing in return.
+Rejection of the innovation is driven primarily by a sense of injustice regarding public goods distribution; this is reflected in the exclusion of various inhabitants who cannot use these services, but nevertheless pay a Public-Space and Head-Space Tax.
+The exclusion of inhabitants from these services due to age, connectivity, or residency seems unfair and raises questions regarding the motives of the service provider and the municipality, as well as the ownership of public space.
+These inhabitants cannot use the service, but must give up their public space, wandering the streets alertly and anxiously while getting nothing in return.

 Insight 3

-The smart city era generates a "Smart City Dissonance”; an anomalous feeling regarding belonging and a double-edged sword regarding efficiency and stress reduction.
-This situation effects Coerced Users’ “head-space”.
-The first is “Belonging Dissonance”; the feeling of uncertainty regarding the belonging of public space that together with a “use and discard” business model encourages irresponsible behavior that leads to a modern “tragedy of the commons”.
-The second is an “Efficiency Dissonance”; the negative correlation between services that are supposed to make Active Users more effective and therefore reduce their tension, but by their very existence increase the anxiety and stress of the Coerced Users
+The smart city era is accompanied by a Smart City Dissonance: an anomalous feeling with regard to belonging, and a double-edged sword with regard to efficiency and stress reduction.
+These affect Coerced Users’ “head-space.”
+The first, Belonging Dissonance, is that feeling of uncertainty with regard to the belonging of public space which—together with a “use and discard” business model—encourages irresponsible behavior, leading to a modern “tragedy of the commons.”
+The second, Efficiency Dissonance, is the negative correlation between service effects which are (1) supposed to make Active Users more effective (and therefore reduce their tension), but (2) by their very existence increase the anxiety and stress of Coerced Users.

 Conclusion and Future Work